-If you look at any of our industries blogs, you will hear the same chatter.
-“You need a responsive website,” they proclaim!
-“Your page speed is too slow,” they all say.
-You know what though -- they are not wrong.
-They are however, only looking at a few factors that will help your SEO on mobile.
+If you look at any of our industry blogs, you will hear the same chatter.
+"You need a responsive website," they proclaim!
+"Your page speed is too slow," they all say.
+You know what, though -- they are not wrong.
+They are, however, only looking at a few factors that will help your SEO on mobile.

 There is a lot that is going on.
 Take note of what position your hotel is in.
 If you are number one organically, then good for you, you can stop reading right now.
 If you are anything else than number one, you are going to need to make some adjustments to your mobile SEO strategy.

 Long story short, Google is changing how they rank websites.
-Currently they rank websites based off of many factors that occur on desktop.
+Currently, they rank websites based on many factors that occur on desktop.
 Pretty soon, they are going to rank sites based on mobile-first signals.
 Click on the link above to read more on how this might affect your hotel.

 So what can your hotel do to make sure that it is ready for this upcoming change?

 Mobile-Friendliness & Improving Page Speed